jaseemabid/blog/_drafts/compiler.md

     dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2,
     for GNU/Linux 2.6.32, not stripped

-The language is so small; it can't even print the result to the terminal yet :)
+The Calculus is so small; it can't even print the result to the terminal yet :)
 The return value of a program can be fetched using bash special variables.

     $ ./sample